Shunzo Ohno: Biography

 In 1996, a tragedy happened to him again.
 4th stage aggressive cancer was found in his tonsils.
-He could not avoid a major operation removing over 125 muscles and tendons in his neck, followed by 38 rounds of radiation.
-However, he decided to continue being a professional jazz trumpeter at last.
-Three months after, Wayne Shorter, who Ono Shunzo respected, requested him to join him in California performances.
-His offer helped Ohno try to play the trumpet again.
-He succeeded on the stage.
-It was his family and Shorter that knew he endured the serious pain.
-He said "Indeed I lost some time because of two accidents but from these accidents, I learned a lot about how to play the trumpet or to express my own feeling."
+He could not avoid a major operation removing over 125 muscles and tendons in his neck, followed by 38+ intensive rounds of radiation.
+All his doctor specialist advised him to give up playing trumpet as it would be physically impossible to produce a sound.
+Three months after, Wayne Shorter, who Ohno Shunzo respected, requested him to join him in California performances.
+His support as a mentor, as a friend helped Ohno to remain undefeated.
+"I am forever indebted to Wayne Shorter's encouragement and belief in me."
+He said "Indeed I lost some time because of two accidents and many other challenges, but I have learned a lot about how to play the trumpet or to express my own feeling."

 In 1999, Ohno participated in Larry Coryell's world tour.

-After the major earthquake in the Tohoku District on March 11, 2011, Ohno played many charity performances in many places both in Japan and in foreign countries to support the victims.